julianbaffy/wp2-coursepage/README.md

   This file will be linked as download file in the grid.

 2. Deploy by pushing the commit to GitHub (the site will be automatically deployed via Vercel).
 Locally run `npm run dev`.

+To add a new, empty course, you have to save any file in it (e. g. just 'empty.zip') because the Script runs in build but GitHub does not push empty directories.
+The file won't be displayed.

 ## What happen's?
 The script `generate-links.js` will be run automatically in the prebuild and predev.
 It creates or replaces four json files: